How can I get more involved in the political system?

 A good way to find out about what's going on in the school district is to serve on the board of your local Parent Teacher Association (PTA).
 Local PTA presidents meet regularly with the district's administrative staff and are briefed on issues of importance to their local schools.
 To join your local PTA, go the website of the RISD Council of PTAs, click the "Join Now" button, and go to the second page for a list of individual schools.

 The RISD Board of Trustees is the group of elected officials who set policy for the school district.
-Click here for the board's Meeting Schedule.
+On that same page you will find the board's Meeting Schedule.
 Click here to view archived agendas and board meeting videos.

 The RISD does provide some opportunities for community members to volunteer, both in the schools themselves and on a limited number of district-wide committees.
 Click here to view Volunteer Opportunities in the RISD.
 Service on district-wide committees is sometimes viewed as good training for those interested in seeking elected office in the future.